-The annual pattern that we describe in Fig. 4A characterizes the total sediment export, which is the sum of the suspended sediment and bedload yield.
-According to the observations of Mathys et al. (2006) and Liébault, 2017, highest export values for bedload occur during autumn.
-However, this trend is modified when adding the suspended load because the exported suspended-sediment mass can be up to four times higher than bedload-sediment mass during spring.
-A similar ratio has been observed in other catchments (Lana-Renault and Regüés, 2007; Rainato et al., 2017) and leads to the present result where late

-- spring/early summer (more specifically, June) is the period that contributes most to the total sediment yield.
-Thus, sediment dynamics vary according to grain size: intense precipitation events during late spring/early summer mobilise the regolith - 390 produced during the winter, and suspended sediments are transported almost directly from the hillslopes to the catchment outlet.
-In contrast, coarser bedload sediments are deposited in gullies during these short intense events and are only exported by the lower-intensity but longer-duration rainfall events of the late summer and autumn (Figure 4).
-These dynamics suggest that suspended sediment storage is almost non-existent in the Moulin and Laval catchments, whereas bedload sediment can be stored for several months.
+The annual pattern that we describe in Fig. 4a characterizes the total sediment export, which is the sum of the suspended sediment and bedload yield.
+According to the observations of Mathys et al. (2006) and Liébault (2017), the highest export values for bedload occur during autumn.
+However, this trend is modified when adding the suspended load because the exported suspended sediment mass can be up to 4 times higher than bedload sediment mass during spring.
+A similar ratio has been observed in other catchments (Lana-Renault and Regüés, 2007; Rainato et al., 2017) and leads to the present result in which late spring-early summer (more specifically, June) is the period that contributes most to the total sediment yield.
+Thus, sediment dynamics vary according to grain size: intense precipitation events during late spring-early summer mobilize the regolith produced during the winter, and suspended sediments are transported almost directly from the hillslopes to the catchment outlet.
+In contrast, coarser bedload sediments are deposited in gullies during these short intense events and are only exported by the lower-intensity but longer-duration rainfall events of the late summer and autumn (Fig. 4).
+These dynamics suggest that suspended sediment storage is almost nonexistent in the Moulin and Laval catchments, whereas bedload sediment can be stored for several months.

-395 5.3.
-Frost weathering as a major control on sediment production in the Draix-Bléone CZO
+5.3 Frost weathering as a major control on sediment production in the Draix-Bléone CZO